EdgeApp/edge-docs/source/index.html.md

 Any persistent wallet-specific information that the TxLib needs to keep should be kept in the `walletDataStore` for encrypted, backed-up data, and in the `walletLocalDataStore` for unencrypted, device specific data.
 Both the dataStores are persisted to disk and survive app shutdown or reboots.

-The TxLib implementation should use the [ABCDataStore](#abcdatastore) API for accessing the above data stores.
+The TxLib implementation should use the [Disklet](https://www.npmjs.com/package/disklet) API for accessing the above data stores.

 Any in-memory values needed by the TxLib should simply be added to the ABCTxEngine object as dynamically added parameters to the object.